wilmoore/frontend-packagers/readme.md

 Package installation sources
 ------------------------------------------------------------

-The following table details the method by which each tool is able to retrieve packages.
+The following table details the method by which each tool allows you to specify each dependency (i.e. `dependencies`).

  Source                 | [bower][bower] | [component][component] | [jam][jam]   | [volo][volo]        | [npm][npm] + [browserify][browserify]